Manya2302/Swapchat/replit.md

 - JWT tokens for stateless authentication

 **Encryption Strategy** (Double-layer security):
-1. Client-side end-to-end encryption using the recipient's public key
+1. Client-side end-to-end encryption using NaCl (TweetNaCl):
+   - Private keys are generated on the client and NEVER transmitted to the server
+   - Private keys are stored ONLY in browser localStorage
+   - Only public keys are sent to and stored on the server
+   - Messages are encrypted with recipient's public key before transmission
 2. Server-side field encryption using AES with master key for stored data
 3. Bcrypt password hashing with 12 rounds